kayla-manning/election-analysis-2020/posts/final.md

 [^tossup]: This counts the proportion of times that neither candidate received at least 270 electoral votes.
 In the case of a [tie](https://www.270towin.com/content/electoral-college-ties/), the House of Representatives would decide the winner of the presidential election.

 [^survey-monkey]: State-level polling in 2016 did quite a [poor job](https://fivethirtyeight.com/features/the-polls-are-all-right/) of forecasting the election outcomes.
 Since this forecast uses state polls as the variable for public opinion, I aimed to exclude heavily biased or inaccurate polls where possible.
 To do this, I utilized FiveThirtyEight's [pollster ratings](https://projects.fivethirtyeight.com/pollster-ratings/).
 In states with enough polling data, I only included state-level polls from sources rated between A+ to C-.
 If a state did not have enough data with these guidelines, I loosened the restrictions to include pollsters with ratings between A+ to C/D. Notably, only one pollster did not meet these criteria.
 If a state did not have enough polling data within those constraints, I removed all pollster rating constraints.
 As the only pollster to receive a rating of D-, SurveyMonkey has the lowest rating of all pollsters.
 SurveyMonkey issues the most polls--nearly ten times as much as the second most prolific pollster--making this low rating especially problematic.
-I only included SurveyMonkey polls for states lacked sufficient state-level polling from all other pollsters.
+I only included SurveyMonkey polls for states that lacked sufficient state-level polling from all other pollsters.

 [^healy-2014]: [Healy and Lenz, 2014] Healy, A. and Lenz, G. S. (2014).
 Substituting the End for the Whole: Why Voters Respond Primarily to the Election-Year Economy.
 American journal of political science, 58(1):31–47.